apache/flink/docs/dev/table/streaming/temporal_tables.md

 On the other hand, some use cases require to join a changing dimension table which is an external database table.

-Let's assume that `LatestRates` is a table (e.g. stored in) which is materialized with the latest rate.
+Let's assume that `LatestRates` is a table (e.g. stored in HBase) which is materialized with the latest rate.
 The `LatestRates` is the materialized history `RatesHistory`.
 Then the content of `LatestRates` table at time `10:58` will be:

 {% highlight text %}
 10:58> SELECT * FROM LatestRates;